JosephTheEngineer/eden/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Setting up local repo

 Use `git clone https://github.com/JosephTheEngineer/Eden.git` to download the existing repo to your home folder.
-After it finishes downloading your done!
-You can start coding!
+You will also need to download the "Flurry" folder from this link: https://mega.nz/#!cDQ1SKKA!0G7USvZ3Yf79QOQ6u-Gjn8G7kTNyJ8sAMcqeRy9n3q0, unzip it, and place it inside /Eden/iOS.

 ### Uploading your local repo